BAMresearch/aRTist-handbook/source/tutorial_projection_images.rst

 Projection Images
 =================

+In the previous tutorials, we have already seen preview images of radiographic projections in the *Image Viewer.* In this tutorial, this module will be explained in more detail and you will learn how to run full simulations of projection images.

+This tutorial will be mostly explanatory.
+Feel free to try everything and experiment with the features that are described.
+There will be no explicit instructions that you must follow.

 .. note:: We continue with the project from the last tutorial.
 You can download it here if you need the current state:

      :download:`tutorial_materials.aRTist <files/tutorial_materials.aRTist>` |nbsp| (4.6 MB)

-In the previous tutorials, we have already seen preview images of radiographic projections in the *Image Viewer.* In this tutorial, this module will be explained in more detail and you will learn how to run full simulations of projection images.

-This tutorial will be mostly explanatory.
-Feel free to try everything and experiment with the features that are described.
-There will be no explicit instructions.

 Image Viewer
 ------------